MicrosoftDocs/power-automate-docs/articles/minit/constants.md

 # List of constants

-The following table lists the constants in Power Automate Process Mining.
+The following table lists the constants in the Power Automate Process Mining desktop app.

 | Constant | Data type | Description |
 | - | - | - |